 Hepatitis C Virus (HCV) is considered the most common blood-borne infection in the United States.
-More than 4.4 million Americans are infected with chronic viral hepatitis, and an estimated 15,000 people die each year as a result of infection (Centers for Disease Control and Prevention [CDC], 2002).
+Up to 5 million Americans have hepatitis C, and an estimated 15,106 people die each year as a result of infection (Centers for Disease Control and Prevention [CDC], 2007).
 HCV is also one of the leading causes of liver transplantation among adults in the United States.
 HCV transmission occurs primarily through exposure to infected blood.
 Direct percutaneous exposure is the most efficient method for transmitting HCV, and injection drug use accounts for more than two-thirds of all new infections in the United States.
 Opioid Treatment Programs (OTPs), needle and syringe exchange programs, and comprehensive risk-modifying educational programs have been shown to be effective in preventing HIV transmission and are likely to be useful for decreasing HCV transmission.

 Appropriate training of OTP staff (physicians, physician assistants, nurses, counselors, etc.) for prevention and treatment of Hepatitis C may help avoid infection in those not infected (primary prevention) and may help in secondary and tertiary prevention.
 The Hepatitis Education Training for Opioid Treatment Providers, developed by the American Association for the Treatment of Opioid Dependence, Inc. (AATOD) in collaboration with Hepatitis C Association and DB Consulting with funding through the Substance Abuse and Mental Health Services Administration (SAMHSA) – The Center for Substance Abuse Treatment (CSAT), serves as an on-site training of clinicians (physicians, physician’s assistants, nurses, counselors, etc.) working in OTPs.